FullStackForger/fs-react-starter-pack/README.md

 ### API Server

-It is demo server wit API endpoints you need for the starter.
+> **side note:** It is demo server wit API endpoints you need for the starter.
 > In the future API will be moved to external package such us [hapilizer](https://github.com/fullstackforger/hapilizer)

-Install dependencies
+Install dependencies and start API server (from another terminal)
 ```
 cd server && npm install && node start
 ```